FIFTY2Technology/ansible-role-restic_remote/README.md

 3. Run `molecule login -h backupserver` to login to the backupserver container.
    1. Run `systemctl start restic-remote-backup@restic_remote_debian11.service` to test if the backup is working.
    2. Run `journalctl -fe` to check for possible errors.
-4. Run `molecule login -h restic_remote_debian11`
+3. Run `molecule login -h restic_remote_debian12`
-   1. Run `journalctl -fe` to check for possible errors.
+   1. Run `journalctl -ft restic` to check for possible errors.

+Dependig on the container environment, molecule containers might not be able to resolve each others hostnames, breaaking the SSH connection attempts in the `restic-remote-backup@<remote-client>.service`.
+In this case, add the `restic_remote_debian12` hostname to `/etc/hosts` manually on the `backupserver`.
+In a productive setup, hostnames must be resolvable via DNS.